Fees

 Tuition/Fee Refunds

-3. Ninety (90) percent of all remaining fees (tuition, network, computer, equipment, building, gym use, SUB use, student activity, athletic, non-resident tuition, non- resident building, health service fee, internet fee, radio fee, distributed learning access fee, Great Falls fee, campus facilities fee, library fee) will be refunded to the end of the fifth day of instruction for students enrolled in full semester courses.
+- Ninety (90) percent of all remaining fees (tuition, network, computer, equipment, building, gym use, SUB use, student activity, athletic, non-resident tuition, non- resident building, health service fee, internet fee, radio fee, distributed learning access fee, Great Falls fee, campus facilities fee, library fee) will be refunded to the end of the third day for students enrolled in full semester courses.

-4. Seventy-five (75) percent of all remaining fees will be refunded to the end of the eighth day of instruction.
+- Seventy-five (75) percent of all remaining fees will be refunded to the end of the seventh day.

-5. Fifty (50) percent of all remaining fees will be refunded to the end of the eleventh day of instruction.
+- Fifty (50) percent of all remaining fees will be refunded to the end of the eleventh day.

-6. No refunds for withdrawals from school are made after the eleventh day of instruction.
+- No refunds for withdrawals from school are made after the sixth day of instruction.

-7. Drop/adds will be computed in accordance with regular institutional fee schedules.
-There will be no refund for classes dropped after the eleventh day of instruction.
+- Drop/adds will be computed in accordance with regular institutional fee schedules.
+There will be no refund for classes dropped after the sixth day.